 - A great deal of care was taken in the selection of these preferred lenders.
 Each lender was evaluated through a formal request for information.

-- The lenders on the preferred lender list were evaluated based on favorable loan terms including interest rate, fees and benefits.
+- The lenders on the preferred lender list were evaluated and selected based on favorable loan terms including interest rate, fees and benefits.
 Additional criteria include the use by current and former students and a record of excellent customer service to the school and students.

 - The lenders selected on the preferred lender list are not affiliated.